The report shows that China's global market share of automobiles will surpass Japan's in 2025.

 In Europe, the EU has imposed an anti-subsidy tax on Chinese exported electric vehicles of up to 35.3%, in addition to the original 10% base tariff, resulting in a maximum tariff rate of 45.3%.
 This was once thought to severely impact the overseas expansion of Chinese electric vehicles.

-However, according to Dataforce statistics, from January to October 2025, Chinese carmakers' sales in Europe increased by 93% year-on-year, reaching 621,900 units, with full-year sales projected to exceed 700,000 units.
+However, according to Dataforce, from January to October 2025, sales of Chinese automakers in Europe surged 93% year-on-year to 621,900 units, with full-year sales projected to surpass 700,000 units.
 Of these, the market share in October alone doubled year-on-year, rising to approximately 6.8%, compared to just 3.4% during the same period in 2024.

 Earlier, in the first quarter of 2025, the registration volume of Chinese-branded vehicles in Europe hit a record high of 150,000 units, up 78% year-on-year, with market share rising to 4.5%.